-- BORA Bill of Rights Act 1990 - Council officers include all employees of the Chief Executive of a Council, including: - employees who may be on leave; - consultants, contractors, or temporary employees; - employees who are on secondment to (or from) their Council from (or to) another organisation. - Council resources include, but are not limited to: - Council's officers; - Budgets; - Council-owned or -controlled property and other resources, including the Council logo and branding, all Council marketing and communication channels (including social media), Councilsupplied business cards, stationery, computers, email, mobile phones, photocopiers, cars, and Council venues (other than those available for hire to the general public). - Electoral Candidates are individuals contesting an election for any Council, community board, regional Council or licencing trust in New Zealand.

-- Pre-Election period is the period three months before the election and including Election Day.
-In 2022, this begins Friday 8 July. - Political activity refers to: - the activities that elected members undertake, including their right to make policy decisions; - the activities that individuals undertake during election year, including their right to stand for office and research electoral candidates. - Politically neutral means respecting the right of elected members to make political decisions by acting impartially when providing advice or implementing Council decisions.
+- BORA Bill of Rights Act 1990 - Council officers include all employees of the chief executive of a council, including: - any employees who may be on leave; - employees who are consultants, contractors, or temporary employees; - any employees who are on secondment to (or from) their council from (or to) another organisation. - Council resources include, but are not limited to: - Council's officers; - Budgets; - Council-owned or Council-controlled property and other resources, including the council logo and branding, all council marketing and communication channels (including social media), councilsupplied business cards, stationery, computers, email, mobile phones, photocopiers, cars, council venues (other than those available for hire to the general public). - Electoral Candidates are individuals contesting an election (including for their council and its community boards, or their regional council or licensing trust). - Pre-Election period defined as three months before the election and including election day.
+In 2025, this begins Friday 11 July. - Political activity refers to both: - the activities that elected members undertake, including their right to make policy decisions; - the activities that individuals undertake during election year, including their right to stand for office and research electoral candidates. - Politically neutral means respecting the right of elected members to make political decisions by acting impartially when providing advice or implementing council decisions.